- Home to DLR

 Reemployment Assistance Tax

 Employer Appeals Process

 How the process begins

-When you file an appeal, your case is scheduled for a hearing with an administrative law judge from the unemployment insurance appeals office.
+When you file an appeal, your case is scheduled for a hearing with an administrative law judge from the Reemployment Assistance Appeals office.
 The hearing is a fact-finding process.
 The judge listens to each side and makes a decision on the issues in the case.
 The hearing is formal because legal procedures are used.
 Hearings are usually conducted via telephone conference call.
 Each party is asked to call a toll-free telephone number and follow the prompted instructions.
 Witnesses testify under oath and in the order set by the judge.
 Each party has the right to ask questions of the witnesses.
 Documents can be submitted as evidence, and are typically mailed or faxed to the other parties prior to the day of the hearing.
 The hearings are recorded.
 Only the record made at the hearing and any exhibits admitted into record will be reviewed if the judge's decision is appealed further.
 The hearing is important since it is the only chance you have to present the facts of your case.